Josh Lowe Player Props: Rays vs. Royals

 Josh Lowe At The Plate

-- Lowe has driven home a run in 26 games this year (42.6%), including more than one RBI in 13.1% of his games and producing three or more of his team's runs on four occasions..
+- In 26 games this year (41.9%), Lowe has picked up an RBI, and in eight of those games (12.9%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.